Online Volunteer Form

 What is VITA?

-Volunteer Income Tax Assistance (VITA) is an IRS program that trains volunteers to help prepare basic tax returns for people who qualify based on income, individuals with disabilities, and elderly taxpayers for free.
+Volunteer Income Tax Assistance (VITA) is an IRS program that trains volunteers to help prepare basic tax returns free of charge for people who qualify based on income, individuals with disabilities, and taxpayers who are older adults.

 What kind of experience is needed to become a volunteer?